iremnuromgen/iremnuromgen/README.md

 :telescope: I spend most of my time learning new information about my field and I enjoy it.

-:briefcase: I am working on a project related to deep learning with my teammates.
+:briefcase: I am working on a project related to machine learning with my teammates.

 :fire: I’m currently learning python.